-Teaching yoga is an art.
+Teaching yoga postures is an art.
 Your techniques will set you apart from others.
 You can endear yourself to your students with small details like your selection of music or the use of fragrant aromatherapy sprays or essential oils.
-However, your ability and the techniques used to engage students into improved postures is a way to create better classroom relationships.
+However, your ability and the techniques used to engage students into improved postures are a way to create better classroom relationships.

 Debate over Teaching Yoga and Posture Awareness

 Hands on or hands off assisting is another area where yoga instructors agree to disagree.
 Even though the majority of teachers participate in some sort of hands on interaction with students, others advocate shying away from adjustments.
 Proponents of hands off say that touching your students provides an external distraction, which prevents students from experiencing full awareness of their bodies.

 Some facilities have hands-off policies to prevent any claims of sexual harassment.
 After COVID-19, there will be less hands-on adjustments.
 Nevertheless, hands-on yoga posture assisting is the most popular method used by teachers, and it does present unique interaction with students.
 As time goes on, we’ll see how studios and health clubs adapt to changing times.

 Before putting hands on a student, always remember a few guidelines:

 1. Ask if anyone has an injury or weak spot.